FPV RC Car

 Printing the car parts

-Download the 3MF project file containing all components from the Project files section below.
-This single file includes optimized settings and layout for:
+Download the 3MF or STL archive file from the Project files section below.
+The file includes all parts required to build the FPV RC Car:

-Printing all parts typically takes around 5 hours with standard settings (e.g., 0.4mm nozzle, 0.20mm layer height).
+Printing all parts typically takes around 8 hours with standard settings (0.4mm nozzle, 0.20mm layer height).

 Material recommendations